mznaturl1/credit-risk-classification/README.md

 <strong>Logistic Regression Model 1:</strong>

-* Precision: 93% (an average) The model predicted low-risk loans with 100% accuracy.
-Conversely, the model's predictions for high-risk loans was 87% accurate.
+* Balanced accuracy score:  94.4%
-* Accuracy: 94%
+* Precision: 100% for healthy-loans and 87% for high-risk loans.
 * Recall: 94% (an average) The model had 100% recall in predicting low-risk loans and 89% recall in predicting high-risk loans.

 ![Accuracy_score_test](./Images/Accuracy_score_test.png)